Antoinechss/Deep-RL-for-traffic-control/README.md

 ```

-**STEP 2** : Integration into SUMO environment for traffic control at an intersection
+**STEP 2** : Create an intersection SUMO environment and integrate the reinforce agent for intelligent traffic control

 See [SUMO documentation](https://sumo.dlr.de/docs/index.html)